Phantasus/bjarneforth/README.txt

 All the code of BootForth is under the GPL, that means the C source and header files in the current directory.

-Forth Source Code snippets which are in the directory snippets are under the BSD License.
-So you can do whatever you want.

 Warranty/Guaranty
 -----------------